karso/edgemaster_assignment/README.md

 Version 1.0

 ## ToDo
 1. Add logs.
-CloudWatch - WIP
+CloudWatch - [DONE]
 2. Pass the text from command line rather than hard coding.
+[DONE]
 3. Test other versions of terraform

 ## Authors